hebermattos/scaling-app-rabbitmq/README.md

 - Performing background operations
 - Performing asynchronous operation

-In this example we will show how to decouple the application, providing performance and scalability.
+In this example we will show how to decouple an application, providing performance and scalability.

 ## At the beginning...